matejsemancik/repro-braintree/README.md

 # BrainTree Drop-In startup crash repro

-This is minimum reproducible sample for crash that happens at app startup with latest BrainTree Drop-In SDK and AGP 9 and Kotlin 2.3.0 only on minified builds.
+This is minimum reproducible sample for crash that happens at app startup with latest BrainTree Drop-In SDK and AGP 9 only on minified builds.

 - Install and run `debug` build and observe no crash
 - Install and run `release` build type and observe crash at startup